-Heteroptera or True Bugs comprise about 40,000 species in 86 families and are one of the largest groups of non-holometabolous insects.
-They show tremendous morphological and biological diversity, but – as other groups of non-holometabolous insect – have attracted the attention of a relatively small number of researchers.
-True Bugs are found in terrestrial, aquatic, and even marine habitats and their feeding preferences cover the entire range from phytophagous, to zoophagous, and hematophagous, involving monophagy, mixed feeding, and parasitism.
+The suborder Heteroptera , sometimes known as True Bugs, comprises about 40,000 species in 86 families and is one of the largest groups of non-holometabolous insects.
+They show tremendous morphological and biological diversity; however, like other non-holometabolous insects they have attracted the attention of only a small number of researchers.
+True bugs are found in terrestrial, aquatic, and even marine habitats and their feeding preferences range from phytophagous to zoophagous and hematophagous, involving monophagy, mixed feeding, and parasitism.

-Our lab at the University of California Riverside (UCR) focuses on systematic research in the two largest family-rank taxa within Heteroptera, the Reduviidae or assassin bugs and the Miridae or plant bugs, and other true bugs.
+Our lab at the University of California Riverside (UCR) focuses on systematic research in the two largest family-rank taxa within Heteroptera, the Reduviidae, or assassin bugs, and the Miridae, or plant bugs, as well as other true bugs, such as Dipsocoromorpha.

 Report Kissing Bug sightings in California

 November 2013 Christiane, Michael, Eric, Alex, Stephanie, Kim, Thereza, Amy and Sarah attended the ECN annual meeting and presented at the ESA annual conference.
 Michael co-organized a very successful symposium on field collecting techniques for biodiversity surveys and won 1st place the Student Competition for the President's Prize for his 10-min oral presentation.
 Eric was a member of the UCR Linnaean Team that won the National competition.

 October 2013 Junxia Zhang joined our lab as a post-doc to work on our reduviid transcriptome project.
 Welcome Junxia!